 “Section 23.
 Works of art and works of a descriptive nature, cf. section 1(2), which have been made public may be used in critical or scientific presentations in connection with the text in accordance with proper usage and to the extent required for the purpose.
 Reproduction is not allowed for commercial purposes

 (3) Published works of art or copies of works of art that have been transferred to others by the author may be used in newspapers, periodicals, films and television if the use is of subordinate importance in the context in question.

 Section 24.
 Artworks that are part of a collection, or as displayed or offered for sale, may be reproduced in catalogues of the collection.
 Such works of art may also be used in notices of exhibitions or sale, including in the form of communication to the public

 (2) Works of art may be reproduced in pictorial form and then made available to the public if they are permanently situated in a public place or road.
 The provision of the first sentence shall not apply if the work of art is the chief motif and its reproduction is used for commercial purposes.

 For more about these regulations, see Morten Rosenmeier’s book ”Ophavsret for begyndere – en bog til ikke-jurister “ (2014), pp. 123-125.

-As mentioned above in the section about quotations, copyright is governed by national legislation, which gives rise to challenges in research publications which usually have an international audience.
-Also when it comes to reproduction of the works of art of others (including photographs) and descriptive works of others (including technical drawings, graphs and diagrams) in research publications, many publishers have added provisions to their publishing agreements to the effect that it is the researcher’s responsibility to ensure that such reproductions are legal, which is further described the article on publishing agreements.
+As mentioned above in the section about quotations, copyright is governed by national legislation, which can give rise to challenges in research publications, which usually have an international audience.
+In connection with the reproduction of the works of art of others (including photographs) and descriptive works of others (including technical drawings, graphs and diagrams) in research publications, many publishers have added provisions to their publishing agreements to the effect that it is the researcher’s responsibility to ensure that such reproductions are legal, which is further described the article on publishing agreements.